jinjiaKarl/CS-E4160/openvpn/README.md

        valid_lft forever preferred_lft forever
 ```

+IP of the bridge is same as enp0s8 before.
+It is 192.168.0.2.

 4.2 What is the difference between routing and bridging in VPN?
 What are the benefits/disadvantages of the two?
 When would you use routing and when bridging?
 https://openvpn.net/community-resources/how-to/#determining-whether-to-use-a-routed-or-bridged-vpn
 Routing and bridging are two different methods for forwarding network traffic in a VPN.